Dictionary » Positive Words » Orderly – Meaning, Definition, Synonyms and Antonyms

 1. What does “orderly” mean in simple terms?

-It means neat, well-organized, and arranged in a logical or clean way.
+It means neat, well-organized, and arranged in a logical, clean, and consistent way.

 2. Can “orderly” be used to describe a person?